flowr-analysis/vscode-flowr/README.md

 ## Issues and Feature Requests

-If you have an issue with the extension or you have a good idea for a new feature, you can create a new issue from within the extension, and it will automatically be populated with some information about your setup.
+If you have an issue with the extension, or you have a good idea for a new feature, you can create a new issue from within the extension, and it will automatically be populated with some information about your setup.

 To do so, simply press the bug-shaped button in the [dependency view](#dependency-view) or use the "Report Issue or Request Feature" command.